18 Mar Peptides For Neurodegenerative Diseases

 How peptides target neurodegeneration

-Peptides can target the root causes of neurodegenerative diseases in several ways.
+Peptides may target the root causes of neurodegenerative diseases in several ways.
 One mechanism is reducing inflammation, a major contributor to neurodegeneration.

-Many peptides have anti-inflammatory properties that can decrease the activation of immune cells that promote inflammation.1 In this way, peptides can reduce neuroinflammation and prevent the death of neurons.
+Many peptides have anti-inflammatory properties that can decrease the activation of immune cells that promote inflammation.1 In this way, peptides may reduce neuroinflammation and prevent the death of neurons.

-Another way peptides can reduce neurodegeneration is by promoting the growth and survival of neurons.
-Peptides can enhance the production of nerve growth factors, which are essential for the growth and maintenance of neurons.
+Another way peptides may reduce neurodegeneration is by promoting the growth and survival of neurons.
+Peptides may enhance the production of nerve growth factors, which are essential for the growth and maintenance of neurons.

-They can also help damaged neurons grow back and form new synapses, which are important for brain function.
+They may also help damaged neurons grow back and form new synapses, which are important for brain function.

 Peptides for neurodegenerative disease treatment